rares-nandra/niivue/README.md

 NiiVue is web-based visualization tool for neuroimaging that can run on any operating system and any web device (phone, tablet, computer).
 This repository contains only the **core NiiVue package** that can be embedded into other projects.
 We have additional [repositories](https://github.com/niivue) that wrap NiiVue for use in jupyter notebooks, vscode, and electron applications.

+This repo hosts some modifications used by the IPB web viewer

 # News

 The NiiVue iOS app is now available on iPhone and iPad.